 Jacob Greenberg, piano, Director of Recordings and Digital Outreach

 Pianist Jacob Greenberg's work as a soloist and chamber musician has earned worldwide acclaim.
-As a longtime member of the International Contemporary Ensemble (ICE), he has performed throughout North and South Americas and Europe.
+As a longtime member of the International Contemporary Ensemble (ICE), he has performed throughout the Americas and Europe.
 His solo concert series, Music at Close Range, shows his equal commitment to classics of the repertoire.

-Recent highlights include a guest performance of works of György Kurtág at the International Summer Courses in Darmstadt, Germany; a recital tour with flutist Claire Chase; a Messiaen concert at the Library of Congress; and Harrison Birtwistle's Slow Frieze with conductor Ludovic Morlot at Lincoln Center's Mostly Mozart Festival.
+Recent highlights include a guest performance of works of György Kurtág at the International Summer Courses in Darmstadt, Germany, under the composer's guidance; a recital tour with flutist Claire Chase; works by Boulez at the Ojai Festival; and Harrison Birtwistle's Slow Frieze with conductor Ludovic Morlot at Lincoln Center's Mostly Mozart Festival.